ssantichaivekin/prolog-grader/Readme.md

-A zsh prolog grader designed to grade HMC CS81 prolog assignments downloaded from canvas.
+A zsh/python prolog grader designed to grade HMC CS81 prolog assignments downloaded from canvas.

 ## How do I download the student assignments?